Cho Kyu-hyun: 2014–2015: Solo debut with At Gwanghwamun and Fall, Once Again

 On March 25, it was announced that singer-songwriter Lee Moon-se chose Kyuhyun to be his duet partner in his new album, New Direction.
 The duo's duet track, "She is Coming" was released on April 7.

 On October 14, 2015, Kyuhyun's second EP, Fall, Once Again with the title track "A Million Pieces, was released."

 In November 2015, Kyuhyun held his first solo concert And it's Fall Again, as part of SM Entertainment's concert series The Agit at the SMTOWN Theatre in SMTOWN's Coex Artium.
 Kyuhyun held six concerts, and tickets sold out in 46 seconds.
-In later that months, he released his next single, "The Day We Felt The Distance".
+Later that month, he released his next single, "The Day We Felt The Distance".

 From November 2015 to January 2016, Kyuhyun played the lead role in the 15th-anniversary production of the musical Werther.
 He rotated the role with actors Um Ki-joon and Cho Seung-woo.
 Kyuhyun also participated in the OST album of the musical.

 2016–2017: Japan promotions, Waiting, Still and military enlistment

 From April 11 to June 5, 2016, Kyuhyun held his solo tour in Japan, titled Super Junior Kyuhyun Japan Tour 2016 ~Knick Knack~.
 He performed in several cities, including Fukuoka, Sapporo, Osaka, Hiroshima, Yokohama, Nagoya, and Tokyo.
 Following his tour, Kyuhyun also released his debut Japanese single titled "Celebration ~Bridge to You~", on May 25.

 On August 22, SM Entertainment announced that Kyuhyun would take a break from his activities due to vocal cord nodules.
 He underwent surgeries and temporarily halted his activities, including his performance in an ongoing musical that he was cast in, Mozart, as well as two weeks of recording on Radio Star.

-In October 2016, it was announced that popular singer Sung Si-kyung would participated to composing in Kyuhyun's upcoming album and schedule to release within that year.
+In October 2016, it was announced that popular singer Sung Si-kyung would be a participating composer in Kyuhyun's upcoming album, which was scheduled to release within the year.
 Kyuhyun performed the new track at his concert Reminiscence of a novelist on October 29 to 30 at Ehwa Womans University and Busan from November 5 to 6 at Bexco Auditorium.
 His third EP, Waiting, Still, was released on November 10.
 The album includes the double title tracks, "Blah Blah" was produced by popular singer-songwriter Yoon Jong-shin and "Still" was produced by popular ballad singer Sung Si-kyung.

 In December 2016, Kyuhyun confirmed he would release his first Japanese album One Voice on February 8, 2017 and held his second Japan tour, Super Junior-Kyuhyun Japan Tour 2017 ~One Voice~, from January 18 to March 5, 2017.
-One Voice reached number 1 on Oricon's daily chart and it ranked number 1 on Oricon weekly album chart in less than a week.
+One Voice reached number 1 on Oricon's daily chart, and it ranked number 1 on Oricon weekly album chart in less than a week.
 With this album, Kyuhyun became the first solo foreign male artist from a group to top the chart.

 In May 2017, it was announced that Kyuhyun would release a single titled 'Goodbye for Now' on May 24, a day before his enlistment date.